 How will long driving test waiting times affect me?

 Now you know what factors contribute to long driving test waiting times, you might be wondering how this will affect you specifically.
-Firstly, if you’re looking to get your licence before the test changes in December, you’ll struggle to find a test.
-With the sheer number of learner drivers out there, you’re looking at waiting for several weeks or even up to 3 months.
+If you’re looking to get passed as soon as possible, you’re looking at waiting for several weeks or even up to 3 months.

-But what if you’re not bothered about test changes?
+And if you’re not too bothered about how soon you take your test?
 If you’re not in too much of a rush, you might still encounter problems.
 Waiting a long time for your practical test can negatively impact your chances of passing.
 If there’s a long gap between your lessons and your test, you won’t be completely test-ready.
 After all, your knowledge is likely to fade if it’s been too long since your last lesson.

 Additionally, your theory test pass certificate only lasts two years.
 After it expires, you’ll have to take your theory test again—if you haven’t passed yet, take a look at how to pass your theory test.
 You might think that two years gives you plenty of time.
 However, if you factor in the time your lessons will take and how long you’ll be waiting for your test, that two-year period doesn’t seem quite so lengthy.
 This is especially the case if you’re unlucky enough to fail multiple times.